Skip to main content

 See full announcement here

-In December 2020, the Saint Louis Zoo provided several updates on its north St. Louis County campus.
-First, the Zoo unveiled the name for its 425-acre north St. Louis County property – Saint Louis Zoo WildCare Park.
-Next, the Zoo announced a leadership gift from longtime Zoo supporters, the Kent family, to name the Kent Family Conservation and Animal Science Center, which will be located at the Saint Louis Zoo WildCare Park.
+In December 2020, the Zoo unveiled the name for its 425-acre north St. Louis County property – Saint Louis Zoo WildCare Park.
+Next, the Zoo announced a leadership gift from longtime Zoo supporters, the Kent family, to name the Kent Family Conservation and Animal Science Center located within Saint Louis Zoo WildCare Park.
 In addition, the Zoo shared information on biodiversity studies underway in and around the Saint Louis Zoo WildCare Park.

 WildCare Park